Self-Portrait with His Wife and a Glass of Champagne: Chronological classification

 Corinth's encounter with Charlotte Berend and their relationship coincided with the time when he was settling in Berlin.
-He had completed his studies in Munich in the 1890s.
+He had completed his studies at the Academy of Fine Arts, Munich, in the 1890s.
 The version of Salome he painted in 1900, a nude painting in a historical setting based on the literary model by Oscar Wilde and showing Salome, daughter of Herodias, with the severed head of John the Baptist, was not to be exhibited at the Munich Secession.
 Corinth then gave the painting to Walter Leistikow in Berlin, who accepted it for the Berlin Secession exhibition.
 Due to the great success of the work, Corinth changed his place of residence shortly afterwards and moved to Berlin.

 The painting Self-Portrait with Charlotte Berend and Champagne Glass is one of the earliest paintings by Lovis Corinth in which he portrayed his future wife Charlotte Berend (1880–1967).
 Corinth met the then 21-year-old woman in 1901, after he had opened a painting school for young women in Berlin.
 Charlotte Berend, the daughter of a Jewish merchant family, was his first pupil, and she modeled for him regularly thereafter.

 In 1902, he traveled with her to the Baltic Sea, where they vacationed together in Horst in Pomerania, today Niechorze.
 Corinth portrayed her several times that year.
 The painting Petermannchen and the painting Paddle Petermannchen were both created during their seaside vacation.
 During their stay in Horst, the relationship between Lovis Corinth and Charlotte Berend deepened and they became lovers.
 Berend later described in her memoirs My Life with Lovis Corinth how they both sat closely together on a jetty and she told him the story of her first marriage proposal.
 The painting Self-portrait with Charlotte Berend and champagne goblet was created after a short vacation in Tutzing on Lake Starnberg, an "early honey moon", and was regarded by Corinth as an engagement picture.
 According to her memoirs, Charlotte Berend-Corinth described its creation as follows: